Carmine Marinnacio

 Abstract

-The oral history interview with Carmen Marinaccio, conducted on May 7, 1987, in Freeport, New York, explores his life and career in the fishing industry.
-Carmen discusses his early years, detailing his family's move from the Bronx to Long Beach due to health concerns.
-He recounts his experiences growing up near the water, where he developed a love for fishing and boating.
-The interview covers his career transition from a charter boatman during the Great Depression to making fishing lures, highlighting his resourcefulness and determination.
+On May 7, 1987, Nancy Solomon interviewed Carmine Marinaccio, a passionate fisherman and charter boatman.
+Carmen discusses his early years, detailing his family's move from the Bronx to Long Beach, and his experiences growing up near the water, where he developed a love for fishing and boating.
+The interview covers his career transition from a charter boatman during the Great Depression to making fishing lures.
 Carmen shares his perspectives on the challenges small-scale fishermen face, including economic hardships and the impacts of regulatory changes.
 He also reflects on the technological advancements in fishing equipment and their effects on local fishing practices.
-Throughout the interview, Carmen provides insights into his personal philosophy and the importance of self-reliance, shaped by his experiences during the Depression.
+Throughout the interview, Carmen provides insights into his personal philosophy and the importance of self-reliance.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.